 - makes a credible threat to another person and, in connection with such threat, repeatedly makes any form of communication with that person, a member of that person's immediate family, or someone with whom that person has or has had a continuing relationship, regardless of whether a conversation ensues; or

 - repeatedly follows, approaches, contacts, places under surveillance, or makes any form of communication with another person, a member of that person's immediate family, or someone with whom that person has or has had a continuing relationship in a manner that would cause a reasonable person to suffer serious emotional distress and does cause that person, a member of that person's immediate family, or someone with whom that person has or has had a continuing relationship to suffer serious emotional distress.

 Reflective of the seriousness of stalking, a first stalking conviction is a class four felony in Colorado that comes with a potential one to three years in prison and fines from $1,000 – $100,000 for the first offense.
 That jumps to a class four felony with two to six years in prison and fines from $2,000 to $500,000 for a subsequent offense or if the offense is committed in violation of a protection order.

 Any charge of harassment can have a significant impact on your life.
 It can get you time behind bars, thousands of dollars in fines, and a stain on your reputation that can affect your career, your relationships, and your reputation.
-If you are facing Colorado harassment or stalking charges, it is important that you contact an experienced harassment and stalking defense attorney as soon as possible.
+If you are facing harassment or stalking charges in Colorado Springs, it is important that you contact an experienced stalking and harassment attorney as soon as possible to defend yourself.

-If you are facing criminal harassment or stalking charge, you need an experienced criminal defense attorney.
+If you are facing criminal harassment or stalking charge, you need an experienced Colorado Springs criminal harassment attorney.
 Call James Newby Law today to request a free consultation.